mridoni/gix/doc/gixsql.md

 Create an empty database or a schema, ensure you can access it with a given username and password, then use the DDL file `test001.sql` to create the test table we are going to use (named `emptable`).

-Make sure that the preprocessor (gixpp) is in your path, then preprocess the COBOL source file:
+Make sure that the preprocessor (gixpp) is in your path, then preprocess the COBOL source file (we are using GIXSQL_COPY_DIR as a placeholder for the directory where SQLCA resides):

-	gixpp -e -S -I. -ext ".,*.cpy,*.CPY" -i TEST001.cbl -o TEST001.cbsql
+	gixpp -e -S -I. -I <GIXSQL_COPY_DIR> -ext ".,*.cpy,*.CPY" -i TEST001.cbl -o TEST001.cbsql

 where: